deso-protocol/dips/dips/dip-6.md

   coins**: This prevents any new coins from ever being minted in the future (only the profile owner can execute this one).
 Triggering this function can give coin-holders confidence in the max supply of the DAO Coin.
-  - **Enabling and Disabling Coin Transfers**
+  - **Enabling and Disabling Coin Transfer Restrictions**
-    * **Turn on transfer restriction**.
+    * **Require approval on all transfers**.
 By default, DAO Coins can be freely transferred.
+However, the owner of the profile can make it so that all transfers require their approval.
-However, the owner of the profile can enable transfer restriction via this function.
-When they do this, transfers of coins must be approved by the owner of the profile.
+    * **Require approval on transfers to new members.** The owner of the profile can alternatively make it so that transfers of DAO coins are unrestricted among *existing* holders of the DAO coin, but require approval by the owner of the profile *outside* of this group.
-    * **Turn off transfer restriction**.
-This allows the owner of the profile to turn off transfer restriction.
-Transfer restriction can be turned on later after this function has been executed.
+    * **Turn off all transfer restrictions**.
+This allows the owner of the profile to turn off all transfer restrictions.
+Transfer restrictions can be turned on later after this function has been executed.
-    * **Permanently disable transfer restriction**.
-This allows the owner of the profile to permanently disable transfer restrictions.
+    * **Permanently disable all transfer restrictions**.
+This allows the owner of the profile to permanently disable all transfer restrictions.
 Doing this can give coin-holders confidence that their coins will always be freely-transferrable, similar to how disabling minting can give coin-holders confidence in the max supply.
 * These functions can then be called or